COURSE OVERVIEW

 This certificate course meets the minimum 50 hours CPD annual requirement across all three mandatory CPD activity types.

-Upon successful completion of the course requirements, course participants will receive the Professional Diploma of Dermoscopy certificate.
+Upon successful completion of the course requirements, course participants will receive the certificate of the Professional Diploma of Dermoscopy.

 This certificate course: